ministryofjustice/bichard7-next-tests/README.md

 Connect to the e2e vpn

 Then run the codebuild job `apply-dev-sgs-to-e2e-test` in `bichard7-shared`, then run your tests and remember to run `remove-dev-sgs-from-e2e-test` when you are finished.

-## Environment Variables

-- `WORKSPACE`: If set to `local-next`, it is assumed that tests are running on local environment.
-This will simulate processes that are not supported on local infrastructure.
-Running `npm run test:local` will set this variable to `local-next`.
-- `MESSAGE_ENTRY_POINT`: Determines whether messages should be uploaded to S3 or pushed to MQ.
-Values can be `s3` or `mq`.
-The default value is `mq`.

 ## Running tests against Pre-Production